I lost my license key, how do I recover it?

 IPHost Network Monitor installation consists of two parts: a system service, running in the background and actually performing the monitoring, and a client that can be run at any time to display stats and change settings for monitoring.

-Can I monitor devices from separate networks from the single IPHost Network Monitor instance?
+Can I monitor devices in separate networks from the single IPHost Network Monitor instance?

 Yes.
 First, if the computer IPHost Network Monitor runs on is connected to several networks directly, you can access any device available.